maxeema/flutter-web-grpc/README.md

 Note: The samples work on localhost without authentication.
 So, instead of direct calls to a gRPC server we will communicate with it via Envoy like this: Flutter Web App - Envoy - gRPC server.
 For Flutter native, mobile or cli-Dart apps we don't need Envoy.

+<h3>About my Runtime - Linux</h3>
+This sample I wrote and tested on Ubuntu 20.04.4 LTS

 <h3>Requirements</h3>
 Flutter 3.19.4<br/>
 Dart SDK version: 3.3.2 (stable)<br/>